cgarciae/quantile-regression/main.md

 \end{aligned}
 $$

-Here $E$ is the error term and $L_q$ is the loss function for the quantile $q$.
+Here $E$ is the error term, and $L_q$ is the loss function for the quantile $q$.
 So what do we mean by this?
 Concretely it means that $L_q$ will bias $f(x)$ to output the value of the $q$'th quantile instead of the usual mean or median statistic.
 The big question is: how does it do it?

 First lets notice that this formula can be rewritten as follows: